Tjørnuvík Travel Guide

 Services in Tjørnuvík

-You need to take into account the small size of the village.
+You need to take into account the small size of the settlement.
 Keep this in mind before you get there.
+Some facilities are only available in the village Norðskáli while this is what you find in the remote Tjørnuvík itself: